maupatras/ns3_teamA/installation/README.txt

-This is ns-3 installation guide for the versions 3.15 up to 3.22 (latest ns-3.22 version so far).
+This is ns-3 installation guide for the versions 3.15 up to 3.22 (latest ns-3.22 version release, February 2015).

 -------------------------------------------------
 |    Installation Steps (Ubuntu/Debian OS)      |